• Facebook

 Event notifications are fired according to the cache topology being used.
 The topology-wise behavior for event notifications is described as follows:

-• Mirror Topology: In the Mirror Topology, an active node of the cluster is responsible for notifying the event to the client.
+• Mirror Topology: In the Mirror Topology, the active node of the cluster is responsible for notifying the event to the client.

 • Replicated Topology: In the Replicated Topology, the node in the cluster that is connected to the client is responsible for raising the event notifications.

 • Partition-Replica Topology: In the Partition-Replica Topology, events are fired from the active nodes.
-The node where criteria-based data resides is responsible for event notifications.
+The node that stores the criteria-based data is responsible for generating the corresponding event notifications.

 • Partitioned Topology: In the Partitioned Topology, events are fired from all nodes.
-The node where criteria-based data resides is responsible for event notifications.
+The node that stores the criteria-based data is responsible for generating the corresponding event notifications.

 In This Section